Breach Message Board

 - Like?

-Kickstarter just sent out an email saying hackers have accessed their users' data.
-While credit card data was not involved in the breach, Kickstarter is advising that users change their passwords here, and in any account where the same password is used.Read more...
+Kickstarter just sent out an email saying hackers have accessed their crew' data.
+While credit card data be not involved in the breach, Kickstarter be advising that crew change their passwords here, 'n in any account where the same password be used.Read more...

 Amnesia Fortnight 2014 Offers 31 New Double Fine Pitches